 FYI: This post is not meant to be an eat-like-me kinda post.
 My goal is to give you a behind the scenes on intuitive eating, sharing what guides my decision making about food and how that plays out on the plate.
 This post is about WHY I ate the food I ate, not WHAT I ate.
-I hope that in reading these posts, you see that "healthy" eating can look really different from day to day.
+I hope that in reading these What an Intuitive Eater Eats in the Day posts, you see that "healthy" eating can look really different from day to day.

 If you’ve been following along on instagram, then you know the last couple weeks I’ve been in South Africa on vacation with the hubs.
 I got a lot of requests on instagram to share the details of how we planned our trip, and of course I love to share our travel eats anyway, so I plan to do a post on our 4 days of safari in Sabi Sands Reserve, a post on Cape Town, and another on our trip along the Garden Route plus our day in Johannesburg.
-But for today’s Why I Ate Wednesday post, I thought it would be helpful to tackle an eating situation that often brings a lot of anxiety – airport eating.
+But for today’s What an Intuitive Eater Eats in the Day post, I thought it would be helpful to tackle an eating situation that often brings a lot of anxiety – airport eating.

 I used to be someone who put much too much thought and effort into bringing my own food when I was traveling.
 I even had an old post (since deleted) about all the snacks I made for an overseas flight, which included homemade white bean hummus, “healthy” chocolate peanut butter cookies, and from scratch energy bars that were basically just Lara bars so DEAR LORD why didn’t I just buy Lara bars???